-- Any new development should encourage the use of alternative forms of transport to cars, and provide short, direct links to public transport nodes, e.g. bus stops, railway station, etc; - That within the site a speed limit of 20mph is self-enforcing through road design, unless clearly demonstrated to be unviable; - That where off-site traffic impacts are identified, satisfactory mitigation provision is made; - Travel Plans will also be required in accordance with the National Planning Policy Framework (NPPF).
+- Any new development of 10 (ten) or more dwellings should encourage alternative form of transport to cars, and provide specific links to public transport nodes e.g. bus stops and/or the railway station - That within the site a speed limit of 20mph is self-enforcing through road design - That where off-site traffic impacts are generated, these impacts are not detrimental to highway or pedestrian safety. - That where off site traffic impacts are identified, satisfactory mitigation provision is made.

-Any proposal which give rise to traffic impacts which require mitigation shall be accompanied by full details relating to traffic generation, impact, and mitigation.
+Proposal which give rise to traffic impacts which require mitigation shall be accompanied by full details relating to traffic generation, impact, and mitigation